What’s in this article

 Liability of Stamp Duty

-Except for the transfer of stocks, those all parties directly involved with the document as well as anyone else who executes any of the functions specified in the document are liable for stamp duty.
+Except for the transfer of stocks, all parties directly involved with the document as well as anyone else who executes any of the functions specified in the document are liable for stamp duty.

 However, if no agent played a role in either the purchase or sale of the stock, the entity which was primarily involved in the sale or purchase of the stock is liable for stamp duty.
 In the cases of all other transfers, the transferor and transferee are to be held liable for the stamp duty.